Yvnkho/LogisticsShippingRates/README.md

 # LogisticsShippingRates
-# This is a coursera practive project repository.
+# This is a coursera practice project repository.

 Please consider the below factors while contributing